-Drug use can cause you serious problems, as well as creating issues in your life and hurting the people closest to you.
-The effects of drug addiction are far-reaching, although it can be difficult to fully comprehend how much you’re hurting yourself and others while you’re experiencing it.
+Not only can drug use cause serious problems in your life, it can also severely hurt your loved ones and the people closest to you.
+The effects of drug addiction and substance use are far-reaching, although it can be difficult to fully comprehend how much you’re hurting yourself and others while you’re experiencing it.

-In the short term, substances cause unpleasant side effects, and in the long term, they can be extremely detrimental to your health.
-Read on to learn more about how different drugs affect your body and mind.
+In the short term, substance abuse causes unpleasant side effects, and in the long term, they can be extremely detrimental to your physical and mental health.
+In many cases, people with mental illness are more susceptible to developing addiction and substance use disorders, which then further compounds their pre-existing conditions.
+Read on to learn more about how different prescription drugs and illegal drugs affect your body and mind.

 Side Effects of Drug Addiction